-Contrary to the Heston model however, the fractional equation~\eqref{eq:FRE} does not admit a closed-form expression, and we recall the Adams scheme, proposed in~\cite{ERChar} to solve it numerically.
-Taking the fractional integrals on both sides of~\eqref{eq:FRE} yields
+Contrary to the Heston model, the fractional equation~\eqref{eq:FRE} has no closed-form expression, and the Adams scheme was proposed in~\cite{ERChar} to compute it.
+Taking fractional integrals of both sides of~\eqref{eq:FRE} yields

 We now define an equidistant grid $(t_k)_{0 \le k \le n}$ with mesh size $\Delta$ such that $t_k = k \Delta$.
-For each $k = 0, \ldots, n$, we approximate~$h(u, t_k)$ by $\widehat{h}(u, t_0) := \widehat{h}(u, t_0)$ and
+For each $k = 0, \ldots, n$, we approximate~$h(\cdot, \cdot)$ by $\widehat{h}(u, t_0) := 0$ and

 where, for $t \in [t_j, t_{j + 1})$, with $0\leq j\leq k-1$,

 is a linear interpolation function.
 Therefore

 with